akhil1508/learn/programming-languages/Elixir/learn-elixir-part-ii.md

 f(x) |> f(y) |> f(z) |> f(w)

-The pipe operator takes in the output of one statement and passes it on to the next.
+The pipe operator takes in the output of one statement and passes it on to the next as the first argument.

 ### Processes

-Each instruction issued to the compiler is treated as process.
+Each instruction issued to the compiler is treated as a process.

 Benefits of Elixir: